tonyedwardspz/tonyedwardspz/speaking.md

 layout: page
 ---

-I have been known to speak at meetups and conferences for developers, generally focusing on modern web technologies.
-Talks are typically fast paced, entertaining, and always a little different from the majority of sessions.
-One of my current talks focuses on how HTMLs speachRecognitionAPI can help write hip-hop songs.
+I really enjoy speaking at meetups and conferences for digital folk.
+Talks are typically fast paced, entertaining (hopefully), and generally a little different from the majority of sessions.

+One of my current talks focuses on the HTML5 speechRecognitionAPI and how it helps me write hip-hop lyrics.
+I'd love to find more opportunities to deliver it.

-Get in touch or check me out on Paper Call if you'd like me to join your event.
+[Get in touch](https://tonyedwardspz.co.uk/contact/) or check me out on [Paper Call](https://www.papercall.io/speakers/tonyedwardspz) if you'd like me to speak at your event.

 ## Past, present and future speaking experience.